chncwang/chncwang.github.io/_pages/about.md

 For the moment, it supports rich operators and prepared NLP modules such as LSTM and Transformer.
 See [APIs](https://insnet.readthedocs.io/en/latest/reference.html#) for more details.

-**Why do I want to pursue a PhD**
+**Why do I want to pursue a PhD?**

+1. Compared to when I was working as a Java developer, I really enjory NLP research these years.
-I'm highly interested in NLP research.
-Especially, I believe that using language structures (rather than structure agnostic sparse attention), we can design computationally efficient models to parse long sequences.
-Besides, InsNet may be an excellent tool to explore such novel approaches.
+2. Especially, I believe that using language structures (rather than structure agnostic sparse attention), we can design computationally efficient models to parse long sequences.
+3. Besides, InsNet may be an excellent tool to explore such novel approaches.